 Some degree of back and neck pain is expected as we age, but if you are experiencing severe pain that is interfering with your daily life activities and your ability to work, you should consider applying for disability benefits.
 At Chermol & Fishman, LLC, we assist individuals who want to claim SSDI for back pain.
 We also help low-income families or individuals with limited resources to apply for SSI.

-Our attorneys will ensure that you meet the eligibility criteria and assist you with gathering relevant medical evidence.
+Our social security attorney in new jersey will ensure that you meet the eligibility criteria and assist you with gathering relevant medical evidence.
 You can rest assured that your claim is in good hands.